prkumar/uplink/docs/source/index.rst

     github = build(GitHubService, base_url="https://api.github.com/")

-This instance provides a well-defined, accessible interface to the Web API:
+To access the GitHub API with this instance, we simply invoke any of the methods we defined in the interface above.
+To illustrate, let's update a GitHub user's
+bio:

 .. code-block:: python

     r = github.update_user(token, bio="Beam me up, Scotty!").execute()

-And *voila*, :py:meth:`update_user` seamlessly builds the request (using the decorators and annotations from the method's definition), and :py:meth:`execute` sends that synchronously over the network.
+*Voila*, :py:meth:`update_user` seamlessly builds the request (using the decorators and annotations from the method's definition), and :py:meth:`execute` sends that synchronously over the network.
 Furthermore, the returned response :py:obj:`r` is a :py:class:`requests.Response`